StephanieArgy/StephanieArgy.github.io/now.md

     * Responsive and mobile-first design.

 * I'm also transcribing all my notes from the classes I took at Portland Code School and posting them <a href="../pcsnotes/">here</a>.

 * Angel Investing: As a [Pipeline Angel](http://pipelineangels.com/), I'm evaluating and investing in for-profit social ventures founded and run by women.

 * Learning to speak Greek, learning about Greece.

-* A narrative and photographic experiment that looks at different cities from the intersection of physical geography, urban design and architecture.
+* A narrative and photographic experiment that looks at different cities from the intersection of physical geography, urban design and architecture (and that sorely needs a catchy, pithy name).